Colorectal Cancer Screening

 Virtual Colonoscopy

-Virtual colonoscopy (VC), is a way of looking at the colon from outside the body, using a CT scan.
-For the procedure, you will lay on a table that passes through a donut-like machine that takes pictures from different angles around your body.
-The 2-dimensional images of the colon are turned into three-dimensional images and then looked at by a trained radiologist or gastroenterologist.
+Virtual colonoscopy (VC) is a way of looking at the colon from outside the body, using a CT scan.
+For the procedure, you will lie on a table that passes through a donut-like machine that takes pictures from different angles around your body.
+The 2-dimensional (2D) images of your colon are turned into three-dimensional (3D) images and looked at by a trained radiologist or gastroenterologist.

-A tube is put into the rectum and air or carbon dioxide is pumped into the colon.
-This happens just before the CT to expand the colon so that it can be more clearly seen.
-In some centers, patients are given an IV (intravenous) medication called glucagon, causing the bowel walls to relax and to improve seeing the bowels, but this is now less common.
-No sedation is used, so patients do not need any recovery time, but some say they feel more discomfort than normal colonoscopy.
+A tube is put into your rectum, and air or carbon dioxide is pumped into your colon.
+This happens just before the CT to expand your colon so that it can be more clearly seen.
+In some centers, you will be given an IV (intravenous) medication called glucagon.
+Glucagon helps your bowel walls relax and can improve the view of your bowels, but it is now less commonly used.
+There is no sedation, so you will not need any recovery time, but some say they feel more discomfort than with a normal colonoscopy.

 VC is better at detecting cancers and larger polyps than smaller polyps or flat lesions (also called non-polypoid lesions).
 Some providers have suggested that smaller polyps are less likely to turn into cancer, so the decreased ability to detect them may not be significant.

-As with most CRC screening tests, it is only as good as the provider doing the test and many of the studies were performed with the best equipment and well-trained radiologists, which may overestimate how good the test is.
+As with most CRC screening tests, it is only as good as the provider doing the test.
+Many of the studies were done with the best equipment and well-trained radiologists, which may overestimate how good the test is.
 If polyps are detected, you may be referred for a normal colonoscopy for polyp removal and biopsy.

-There is a very small risk of bowel perforation while air is pumped into the bowel.
+There is a very small risk of bowel perforation while air is pumped into your bowel.
 There is concern among some experts about the lifetime dose of radiation received during this and other radiology exams, but this risk is not yet well understood.
-Because the test is a CT scan and includes other areas of the abdomen, findings outside the colon may require further workup.
-As a screening method, VC should begin for average-risk individuals at age 50.
-How often you should have this test has not been studied, but it is recommended the test be done every 5 years.
+Because the test is a CT scan and includes other areas of your abdomen, there may be findings outside of your colon that may need more workup.
+As a screening method, if you are average-risk, VC should begin at age 50.
+How often you should have this test has not been studied, but it is recommended that the test be done every 5 years.

 Double Contrast Barium Enema

-A double-contrast barium enema (DCBE) is done by placing a small tube into the rectum and coating the inside of the colon with barium (a contrast agent) and pumping in air to distend (stretch) the colon.
-X-rays are taken in different positions to look at the lining of the colon.
+A double-contrast barium enema (DCBE) is done by placing a small tube into your rectum and coating the inside of your colon with barium (a contrast agent) and pumping in air to distend (stretch) your colon.
+X-rays are taken in different positions to look at the colon lining.
 You will need to do bowel prep, similar to that used with traditional colonoscopy, with diet changes and oral laxatives.
 No sedation is used for the procedure.
 You may have discomfort during or after the test, which takes 20 to 40 minutes.
-The test looks at the whole colon and can often detect most cancers and significant polyps, though formal clinical studies have not been done.
-The test may be a good option for people who could not have a colonoscopy (due to a blockage or contraindication).
+The test looks at your whole colon and can often detect most cancers and significant polyps, though formal clinical studies have not been done.
+The test may be a good option if you cannot have a colonoscopy (due to a blockage or contraindication).

 Screening Guidelines

 There are guidelines for CRC screening by the ACS and the USPSTF (US Preventive Services Task Force).
-People of average risk should start screening at age 45 according to the ACS and the USPSTF.
+If you are at average risk, you should start screening at age 45 according to the ACS and the USPSTF.
 Keep in mind that the best screening test is one that is actually done.
 You should talk with your provider about your options and their recommendations based on your risk factors, preference, and insurance coverage/cost.

 • Flexible sigmoidoscopy: Every 5 years.